LGBTQ community, people of color in the crosshairs of banned book movement - NewsBreak

 LGBTQ community, people of color in the crosshairs of banned book movement

-Instructors in one Pennsylvania school district were not allowed to teach a biography of the first Black President, Barack Obama.*
+Students in one Pennsylvania school district were not allowed to read a biography of the first Black President, Barack Obama.

 In some Tennessee classrooms, a nonfiction comic book about the atrocities of the Holocaust is banned.